-Editorial Office, Journal of Nutraceutical and Food Science, London, UK protein deficit) and marasmus (induced by a severe protein and energy deficiency) in humans, notably in many youngsters in impoverished countries, vividly demonstrate this.
+Metabolic diseases such as kwashiorkor (caused by a severe protein deficit) and marasmus (induced by a severe protein and energy deficiency) in humans, notably in many youngsters in impoverished countries, vividly demonstrate this.
 In senior people, especially those in wealthy nations, less severe types of dietary protein shortage occur, increasing their vulnerability to metabolic and viral disorders.
-Overconsumption of dietary AA and protein from meals, as well as excessive supplementation, might jeopardise human health, particularly in individuals with hepatic or renal impairment.
-Knowledge of AA biochemistry and nutrition offers the required basis for optimising the suggested values for human protein dietary needs and comprehending the possible health effects of dietary protein.
+Overconsumption of dietary AA and protein from meals, as well as excessive supplementation, might jeopardize human health, particularly in individuals with hepatic or renal impairment.
+Knowledge of AA biochemistry and nutrition offers the required basis for optimizing the suggested values for human protein dietary needs and comprehending the possible health effects of dietary protein.
 Human dietary protein and AA needs have typically been determined using nitrogen balance experiments.
 10 AA tracers have been employed in conjunction with the N balance approach to assess the dietary needs of "nutritionally essential AA" which are AA whose carbon skeletons are not formed or are poorly generated by animal cells, over the last three decades.
 The dietary needs of synthesizable AA by animals, including humans, have piqued interest in recent years.
 The main goal of this review is to emphasize historical research on human dietary protein intake as well as current concerns about the effects of protein nutrition on health, especially the preservation of skeletal-muscle mass and function in adults.